Free Credit Repair - Stop paying for credit repair! We help you repair your Credit so you can purchase a home

 Has your credit score been holding you back from purchasing a home, contact me today.
 We will examine your credit and tell you what you need to do to purchase a home.
 We will continue to work with you to repair your score.
 There is no charge for this service.
 When you purchase your home the seller pays my commission.

 Our service will help you remove any inaccurate, erroneous and obsolete information in your credit file.
+A Higher Credit Score Will Bring Better rates on Mortgage when you purchase.

+Stop paying for credit repair that is not working Have you signed up with a credit repair company?
 Have you been paying $25 - $99 for the last 4 months with out results?
+Are you paying for monitoring services to monitor no results?

 Credit repair companies work.
 They charge you a down payment ( I have heard as high as $1500) and a monthly fee.
 They are run by lawyers and better business bureau companies.
 Most credit repair companies will challenge everything on your credit once.
 This raises your score 20 points in the first month.
 So it worked.
 Then they explain that it will take another 6 months to bring the score higher.
 After 6 months of payments, you see no more results.
 If you would like to pay 6 months for a 20 point raise in your score it works.
 Problem is, there are things on your report that can not be repaired.
 If you owe a high balance on a credit card, credit repair can not help.
 You have to pay down debt to increase your score.